frectonz/rectangle_animation/README.md

 # Rectangle Animation

-This sample website has nice animation with rectangles.
+This sample website has a nice animation with rectangles.
 It kills the rectangles when you hover over them.

 ## [Live Preview](https://reactangle-animation.netlify.app/)